 SP500 Large Cap Index (click chart to enlarge; SPX, SPY):

 Only if the investigations of Trump cause businesses to scale back their plans and decelerate the economy do we have to be concerned about the longer term impact.

-Now we need to prepare ourselves with the history of prior presidential impeachments (Bill Clinton was the only one impeached since Andrew Jackson, who was also acquitted by the Senate after impeachment by the House) and presidential resignations (Nixon was the only one to resign, who would have been both impeached by the House and convicted by the Senate had he stuck around for it!).
+Now we need to prepare ourselves with the history of prior presidential impeachments (Bill Clinton was the only one impeached since Andrew Johnson, who was also acquitted by the Senate after impeachment by the House) and presidential resignations (Nixon was the only one to resign, who would have been both impeached by the House and convicted by the Senate had he stuck around for it!).

 If you believe Trump’s headed to the exits (I don’t at this point, despite the risk), I would scale back to what would be somewhat lower exposure than you generally have with the idea of adding back after/if we get a 10-20% pullback or more.
 Nixon left office, but at the time, the economy was a mess unlike now, so the Trump situation is more like Clinton’s than Nixon’s.
 We saw a 22.45% pullback in the Bill Clinton impeachment as the monthly chart shows…